tl-its-umich-edu/caliper-event-analysis/src/reconcile/README.md

     Avoid regular expressions as
     they are much slower to evaluate.
 When regexes aren't needed, `fgrep` is faster than `grep` in most cases.
+1. Format the selected event JSON as TSV.
+Either use the `caliperEventTsv.sh` script or follow the steps below.
     1. Get the same properties from events in the same order as they appear in the PR log.
         ```
         jq -r '[.eventTime[:19]+"Z", .actor.name, .object["@id"], .generated.value//"0"]|@tsv'
         ```
-    In this example, the fractional seconds are truncated from `.eventTime`, "0" is output if `.generated.value` is null or missing, and the output is formatted as TSV.
+        In this example, the fractional seconds are truncated from `.eventTime` and "0" is output if `.generated.value` is null or missing.
+Having the timestamp at the beginning of the line is convenient for sorting the data.
-1. Some actor names may be email addresses, but `@` has been encoded as `%40`, so decode them back.
-    ```
-    sed 's/%40/@/g'
-    ```
-    This is not ideal.
-Other characters may also need decoding.
-Unfortunately, jq doesn't have a decode function, so it must be done in an additional step, like this.
     1. Sort the event data file.
 Having the timestamp at the beginning of the line is convenient.
         ```
         sort
         ```

->### ℹ️ Notes about duplicate lines
->Depending on the goal of the comparison, it may be desirable to remove duplicate lines from the log and event data files.
-Do this while sorting the files:
->```
->sort -u
->```
->To remove duplicate lines from a file that's already been sorted:
->```
->sort -m -u
->```
->(The `uniq` utility can remove duplicate lines from a sorted file, but the above command is usually much faster.)
->
-> `jq -Rr '(./" ")|.[-1]/"\t"+.[-2:-1]|@tsv'
-`
+    1. Some actor names may be email addresses, but `@` has been encoded as `%40`, so they need to be decoded.
+        ```
+        sed 's/%40/@/g'
+        ```

 ## Processing

-Once the application log file (`log.tsv`) and the event data file (`event.tsv`) are ready, comparing them is a simple matter of running them through the `comm` utility.
+Once the application log file and the event data file (e.g., `log.tsv` and `event.tsv`) are ready, reconciling them is a simple matter of running them through the `comm` utility.

+The `reconcile.sh` script can check the input files, reconcile them, and produce three TSV files of data which represent missing, unlogged, and matching event data from the files.

+See the following sections for explanations of the three output files and commands for producing the files manually.

 ### Missing Caliper events

+Data from `log.tsv` that was not found in `event.tsv`.
+This may represent a Caliper event that didn't get stored in the eventstore properly or there was trouble in sending it.
 To get only the log file lines that didn't match any lines of the event data file:
 ```
 comm -23 log.tsv event.tsv > missing.tsv
 ```

 ### Unlogged Caliper events

+Data from `event.tsv` that was not included in `log.tsv`.
+This may represent a problem in the application's logging or maybe events that entered the eventstore from a different source.
 To get only the event data file lines that didn't match any lines of the log file:
 ```
 comm -13 log.tsv event.tsv > unlogged.tsv
 ```

 ### Matching Caliper events

+Data that was found in `log.tsv` and `event.tsv`.
 To get only the log file lines that matched any lines of the event data file:
 ```
 comm -12 log.tsv event.tsv > matches.tsv
 ```

->### ⚠️ Combine comparison results to save time
->Although the `comm` utility runs very quickly, it may save time to save the combination of the previous three comparisons in one file, then extract the lines needed from that file.
->
-> **_Note_**: `comm` apparently doesn't append column delimiters to lines that have values in only columns 1 or 2!
->
->* Save the combined results
->    ```
->    comm --output-delimiter=\| log.tsv event.tsv > comm-all.txt
->    ```
->* Get a column from combined results, for example, lines that appear only in the log file (i.e., missing Caliper events)
->    ```
->    cut -d\| -f1 comm-all.txt | fgrep .
->    ```

-In this

-Running time: 0m3.5s

-1st comm run
-1523  2017-07-16T04:37:28Z: nohup comm -23 log.tsv event.tsv > missing.tsv &
--rw-rw-r--.
-1 centos centos 104929677 Jul 16 04:37 missing.tsv

-2nd tsvEvent.sh run
--rw-rw-r--.
-1 centos centos 142851885 Jul 17 04:59 event.tsv
-$ cat event.start
-Mon Jul 17 04:55:46 UTC 2017

-2nd comm run
-Mon Jul 17 11:10:37 UTC 2017
-Mon Jul 17 11:10:44 UTC 2017